mmert11/vexa/README.md

 ## Limitations
 For now:
+  - Flexibility is the main issue.
+Samples in the wild will need lots of modifications in the lifting process.
+API is not flexible enough.
   - Lifting API calls are not supported.
   - Virtual stack is a problem against optimizing the IR.
   - [Constant Propagation Pass](src/passes/constant_propagation_memory.cpp) still can fail on some edge-case samples.